Hofstede’s cultural dimensions theory in advertising: KFC, BMW and Heineken

 Hofstede’s cultural dimensions theory is a framework for measuring cultural dimensions from a global perspective.
 It is a useful business tool which provides insights for organizations looking to extend their business internationally.

-I was curious to know if this tool is relevant in advertising so I have selected three brands, KFC Singapore, BMW China and Heineken Italy and analyzed one ad for each brand.
+I was curious to know if this tool is relevant in advertising so I selected three brands, KFC Singapore, BMW China and Heineken Italy and analyzed one ad for each brand.

 To learn the Hofstede rankings of each country, I used this tool.